pmuens/awesome-serverless/README.md

 - [Serverless Applications with AWS](http://bit.ly/serverless-apps-aws) - Introduction course with AWS and Serverless Framework.
 Build a production like app using the most common AWS Serverless services.
 - [Event Gateway Workshop](https://github.com/serverless/event-gateway-workshop) - Learn what the Event Gateway is, how it works and build your first event-driven multi-cloud application.
 - [Serverless streaming architectures](https://d1.awsstatic.com/serverless/Whitepaper/Stream%20Processing%20Whitepaper.pdf) - Serverless streaming architectures and best practices.
+- [Develop a Serverless Backend using Node.js on AWS Lambda](https://egghead.io/courses/develop-a-serverless-backend-using-node-js-on-aws-lambda) - Learn how to create a serverless API and connecting it to DynamoDB leveraging Lambda's new async / await syntax.

 ## Professional services